Getting Business Brexit Ready

 The Government’s position is that it hopes that a ‘no deal’ scenario can still be avoided but that it must also be prepared for all possibilities.

-Therefore, all businesses concerned must prepare, make all necessary decisions, and complete all required administrative actions, before 30 March 2019 in order to avoid disruption.
+Therefore, all businesses concerned must prepare, make all necessary decisions, and complete all required administrative actions in order to avoid disruption.

 Brexit Steps – What you need to do